Best Balance Transfer Credit Cards

 You shouldn’t keep applying for more balance transfer cards.

-Let’s say you’ve found the best credit card for transferring balance - one with great terms and an extensive, zero APR period.
+Let’s say you’ve found the absolute perfect credit card - one with great terms and an extensive, zero APR period.
 However, you got a little excited and ended up overspending.
 Now the zero APR period is about to end, but you still haven’t managed to pay off all of your debt.
 What can you do now?
-How about applying for yet another one of those good balance transfer cards?
+How about applying for yet another one of those balance transfer cards?

 While this might seem like a good idea, you should be careful.
 It’s entirely possible to apply for another balance transfer card, but this could lower your credit score.
 If you keep opening low-interest accounts but maintaining high debt levels, banks might end up flagging you as a risky borrower.